ddnexus/pagy/docs/how-to.md

 end
 ```

-Please note how a different `page_param` is specified for stars vs nebulae?
-This is critical if users cut and paste urls.
+Note how a different `:page_param` is specified for stars vs nebulae.
+This is critical if users cut and paste urls, and ensures the same pages are fetched.

 ## Customize the params